Kyle-Stanford1612/Python-Tableau-EULungCancer-Project/README.md

 ● *01 Project Management*: Contains project brief and data sourcing documentation.

-● *02 Data*: Data files have not been uploaded to GitHub due to the folder size.
-The following subfolders were used:
+● *02 Data*: The following subfolders were used:

   → Original Data contains the original data frames.

-  → Prepared Data contains data frames that have been edited using Python (cleaning, merging, etc.)
+  → Prepared Data contains data frames that have been edited using Python (cleaning, merging, etc.) as well as JSON files for spatial analysis

 ● *03 Python Scripts*: Contains Jupyter notebooks with all relevant code used throughout the project.